materik/cocoapod-iapcontroller/README.md

 </plist>
 ```

-You should start by fetching products on the store :
+Fetch the products in the `didFinishLaunchingWithOptions` method in your `AppDelegate`:

 ```
 IAPController.sharedInstance.fetchProducts()
 ```

-Use observers to responds to the IAP NSNotificationCenter events :
+Use observers to listen to in-app purchases events:

-* `IAPControllerFetchedNotification` : when the products have been fetched from the store.
-(You should reload your view controller with price and IAP informations)
+* `IAPControllerFetchedNotification`: when the products have been fetched from the store
-* `IAPControllerPurchasedNotification` : when a product have been purchased (you should give the user what he purchased here)
+* `IAPControllerPurchasedNotification`: when a product have been purchased
-* `IAPControllerFailedNotification` : when a transaction could not be finished
+* `IAPControllerFailedNotification`: when a transaction could not be finished
-* `IAPControllerRestoredNotification` : when the user restored his in-app purchases
+* `IAPControllerRestoredNotification`: when the user restored his in-app purchases

-# SKProduct extensions
-You can call on any SKProduct some new helper functions :
+`SKProduct` have been given some useful helper methods, example:

 ```
-let product = IAPController.sharedInstance.products!.first!
+if let product = IAPController.sharedInstance.products?.first {
     // Printing the price of the product print(product.priceFormatted)
     // Buying the product
     product.buy()
+}
 ```

-The buy should be treated in a function called by an observer on IAPControllerPurchasedNotification

-# Restoring purchases
+Restore purchases by calling:

 ```
 IAPController.sharedInstance.restore()
 ```